mild-blue/txmatching/README.md

     - `Cycle[Round]`
     - `Sequence[Round]`

-4. These matchings can then be optionally filtered using
+4. These matchings can then be optionally filtered according to some <b>parameters</b>
     - `Filter.keep(matching) -> bool`